Skylarking: Recording

-Rundgren played a large role in the album's sound design and drum programming, providing the band with string and brass arrangements, as well as an assortment of gear that included a Fairlight CMI, Yamaha DX7, E-mu Emulator, pre-MIDI LinnDrum, and a Prophet-10 bought especially for the album.
+Rundgren played a large role in the album's sound design and drum programming, providing the band with string and brass arrangements, as well as an assortment of equipment that included a Fairlight CMI synthesizer and sampler, a Yamaha DX7 synthesizer, an E-mu Emulator sampler, a pre-MIDI LinnDrum drum machine, and a Prophet-10 synthesizer bought especially for the album.
 The only instruments the band had brought with them to the US were "about eight guitars".
-Gregory repaired a neglected Chamberlin that had become infested with mice.
+Gregory repaired a neglected Chamberlin keyboard that had become infested with mice.
 They spent the first week planning and setting markers for the tape space they needed.
-Another three weeks were spent programming percussion and other sequences on a Fairlight.
+Another three weeks were spent programming percussion and other sequences on the Fairlight.
 For the first run of sessions at Woodstock, the group used the LinnDrum as a placeholder for percussion, which Gregory said "sounded very stiff and lifeless".
-Real drums were overdubbed at Sound Hole Studios in San Francisco by the Tubes' Prairie Prince.
-Gregory said "it was only then that the album started coming to life".
+Drum parts were overdubbed later at the Sound Hole Studios in San Francisco by the Tubes' Prairie Prince; Gregory said that "it was only then that the album started coming to life".

-While in San Francisco, the band stayed at a condominium a few blocks away from Rundgren's apartment.
+While in San Francisco, the band stayed at a condominium a few blocks away from Rundgren's apartment in the city.
 Partridge instructed Prince how to play his parts, although Prince occasionally suggested his own ideas.
 Prince later praised Partridge's "sense of rhythm ... that guy is just amazing.
 I'm not sure if I've actually ever heard him sit down and play a set of drums, but I think that he probably could do an excellent job.
 I know he's done some great drum programming."
 Moulding recalled that nothing apart from "some percussion" was recorded for the album until the band arrived in San Francisco to lay the drum tracks.
 Initially, Rundgren wanted Moulding to track his bass parts before the drums were recorded, but Moulding objected to this method.
-The orchestral arrangements were recorded at Sound Hole, as well as a couple of Moulding's bass tracks.
+The orchestral arrangements were recorded at Sound Hole, as well as some of Moulding's bass tracks.
 Prince recalled that the group adopted "this big project calendar ... with all the instruments and vocal parts they wanted to add.
 As things got recorded, they would check them off and make notes about what takes they were happy with."
 Afterward, the band returned to Woodstock to record the rest of the album.
 When recording was complete, the band left Rundgren with a handmade book of mixing instructions, which he followed.